 After successfully yet painstakingly dodging the pre-sales and sales stage, the customer moves to the implementation stage.

-Here the goal of a customer success manager in the implementation stage are as follows:
+Here the goal of a customer success manager in the implementation stage is as follows:

-Now that the goals are established, let’s look at the issues faced by the CS teams.
+Now that the goals are established, let’s look at the issues the CS teams face.

-It can’t be stressed more on how customer success managers have to deal with collecting data from cross-functional teams and make sense out of it for each customer they handle.
+It can’t be stressed more how customer success managers have to deal with collecting data from cross-functional teams and make sense of it for each customer they handle.

-Excel can be a nightmare for your customer success team as they have to collect data like daily progress reports, status from each team member, risks and delays, all manually where they end up spending hours and hours just to collect the information.
+Excel can be a nightmare for your customer success team as they manually collect data like daily progress reports, status from each team member, risks, and delays, where they spend hours and hours just to gather the information.

-Sometimes the customer success team also has to add discussions from slack, JIRA, word, etc to the excel tracker that will help them create reports for the next meeting or the weekly calls with the customer.
+Sometimes the customer success team also has to add discussions from Slack, JIRA, Word, etc., to the Excel tracker to help them create reports for the next meeting or the weekly calls with the customer.

 Usually, due to the misfit in the use case dependencies and the product roadmap, the implementation teams hand over half-baked implementations during the go-live stage of the customer journey.

-The result of which is customer escalations and frustrations that need to be addressed by the customer success teams!
+The result of this is customer escalations and frustrations that need to be addressed by the customer success teams!

-Mostly these implementations fail because the implementation teams are not able to map the use cases to the product or due to the information loss that happens because of different silos of tools.
+Mostly these implementations fail because the implementation teams cannot map the use cases to the product or due to the information loss that happens because of different silos of tools.

 By the end of it, when the customer leaves, it becomes a negative KPI for the CS team.

-Due to the absence of a single source of truth platform, and the lack of transparency caused by it, the customers aren’t always aware of the delays that are caused by them.
+Due to the absence of a single source of truth platform, and the lack of transparency caused by it, the customers aren’t always aware of the delays they cause.